Veggie Egg Casserole

 - In a large skillet, saute the mushrooms, onion and green pepper in butter until crisp-tender.
 Add potatoes and seasoned salt; cook until lightly browned.
 Stir in broccoli.

-- Transfer to a 13-in. x 9-in. baking dish coated with cooking spray.
+- Transfer to a 13x9-in. baking dish coated with cooking spray.
 In a large bowl, whisk the eggs, egg substitute, salt and pepper.
 Add cheese; pour over potato mixture.
-Bake, uncovered, for 25-30 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, for 25-30 minutes or until a knife inserted in the center comes out clean.
 Or, before baking, cover and freeze for up to 3 months.

-Originally published as Veggie Egg Casserole in Healthy Cooking Annual Recipes Annual 2015, p69
+Originally published as Vegetable, Potato and Egg Casserole in Healthy Cooking Annual Recipes 2015